 2019 kicked off with a bang interactively speaking à la Black Mirror’s Bandersnatch and since then, creatives with a focus on pushing boundaries and challenging the traditional for something more exciting have drilled into the applications and opportunities becoming more available through interactive design.

-We asked our very own interactive experts to take a review and share their favourite interactive designs from throughout this massive year, both in-house and out.
+We asked our very own interactive video experts to take a review and share their favourite interactive designs from throughout this massive year, both in-house and out.

 Steve, Creative Brand Director